Xanthorrhoea preissii: Taxonomy

-The name 'balga' is derived from the Nyungar language.
-This species and other members of the genus Xanthorrhoea are informally termed blackboys or grasstrees.
-The appearance of the plant was seen as resembling a native inhabitant holding a spear, by the early settlers of the region, leading to the common name blackboy.
-Today, this term is considered inappropriate.
+The name balga is derived from the Nyungar language.
+This species and other members of the genus Xanthorrhoea are colloquially called grasstrees, and in the past also blackboys.
+The appearance of the plant was seen by the early British settlers of the region as resembling an Aboriginal person holding a spear.
+However, today the term blackboy is recognised as inappropriate.

 A description published in 1920, Xanthorrhoea reflexa D.A.Herb., is cited as a taxonomic synonym for this species, as is the name Xanthorrhoea pecoris F.Muell.
 The species description was first published by Stephan Endlicher in the 1846 volume of Plantae Preissianae.

 Distribution

 It is found throughout coastal plains, near watercourses, and inland forest regions, in a range extending from Geraldton to Albany and in the Avon Wheatbelt.
 It occurs on a wide variety of soil types and is sometimes associated with laterite and granite.

 Ecology

 The species is named as one of the dominant taxa in Corymbia calophylla – Xanthorrhoea preissii woodlands and shrublands of the Swan Coastal Plain, a critically endangered ecological community, once widespread and now restricted to a narrow range.
 Its occurrence is a characteristic of two other marri (Corymbia calophylla) communities, but the marri/Xanthorrhoea community is distinguished by the drier soils of the communities range along the eastern edge of the Swan Coastal Plain.